BockmonClassroom/hw3-Chihiro1998/README.md

 The primary objective of this study is to determine whether the new platform layout increases user engagement by analyzing user activity before and after the experiment.
 This is done through A/B testing, where users are divided into control (variant_number = 0) and treatment (variant_number = 1) groups.
 By comparing the active minutes of users in both groups, we can statistically evaluate whether the experiment had a significant impact.

 ### 2. What data do we need to reach that objective?
+To conduct this analysis, we need the following data:
+- User activity data (t1_user_active_min.csv) → To track how long users spend on the platform.
+- Experiment group assignment (t2_user_variant.csv) → To identify whether a user is in the control or treatment group.
+By merging these datasets, we can compare average active minutes between the two groups and perform statistical tests.

 ### 3. How is the data in t1 currently organized?